DIY TRX straps. DIY Suspension Trainer

 Here is a great link to a full body TRX workout that you will love!

 So there you have it.
-A quick and easy DIY TRX type suspension straps for less than $40.
+A quick and easy homemade DIY TRX straps/suspension trainer for less than about $60.